Sorakage033/SlimeVR-CheeseCake/README.md

 Based on SlimeVR
 With 8-port charging dock, eliminating wiring troubles.
 # CAUTION：
+**When you placing an order in JLCPCB, remember change thickness to 1mm!**

 **Before flashing the firmware, the board must be connected to the battery.**
 This design removes the protection diode (to prevent Li-po battery overcharged while uploading firmware), and USB-5V is supplied to the battery via the on-board charging chip TP4057.
 **The on-board charger will not output voltage without connected to the battery.**